The Information You Need After a Crash in Woodstock, GA

 That’s a lot of traffic, though highways aren’t necessarily the most dangerous places to drive.
 Nationwide, speeding on straight rural roads is a major factor in crashes, but in Georgia, almost twice the number of fatal crashes take place in urban settings than rural settings.
 Accidents can happen anywhere—and unfortunately, even people who are driving safely can get hurt when other drivers are negligent.

-Attorney Nicholas Warlick and his team help those who have been injured in car accidents get the compensation they need.
+Attorney Nicholas Warlick and his team help those who have been injured in Woodstock car accidents get the compensation they need.
 If you need a car accident attorney, The Warlick Firm, can help.

 Car Accidents and Injuries

 The National Highway Traffic Safety Administration estimates that over 2 million people are injured every year in car accidents.
 In addition, 10 million or more crashes may go unreported each year.

 Collisions can happen several different ways, and can be categorized as follows:

 - Rear-end collisions, the most frequent type of crash

 - Head-on collisions, typically the most dangerous type of crash

 - Side-on collisions, common at intersections in urban areas